 The term "conflict of interest" in this policy refers to situations in which financial or other personal considerations may compromise, or give the appearance of compromising, an employee's professional time, energy, or judgment in administration, management, instruction, research and other professional activities.
-The bias such conflicts could conceivably impart may inappropriately affect the goals of research, instructional, or administrative programs.
+Research, educational, or administrative program goals may be adversely affected by the potential for bias that these conflicts could impart.
 The education of students, the methods, analysis and interpretation of research data, and the hiring of staff, procurement of materials, and other administrative tasks at the University must be free of the undue influence of outside interests.